Abdullah Yusuf Ali: Triumph and Tragedy

 Pickthall: “O mankind! worship your Lord, Who hath created you and those before you, so that ye may ward off (evil).”

-Mohammed Shakir: “O men! serve your Lord Who created you and those before you so that you may guard (against evil)”
+Mohammed Shakir: “O men!
+Serve your Lord Who created you and those before you so that you may guard (against evil).”

 Yusuf Ali: “O ye people!
 Adore your Guardian-Lord, who created you and those who came before you, that ye may have the chance to learn righteousness;”